FYI, Mother’s Day is on Sunday.

 - Stay away from candles with lead wicks, they should be labeled lead-free but the tell-tale sign would be a dark line in the white wick.
 Organic cotton or hemp wicks are best.

 - Pay attention to the packaging.
 Buy candles in glass containers or aluminum (i.e. tea lights), both of these can be recycled.
 Avoid candles that have unnecessary plastic packaging.

 - Buy local if you can.
 This will reduce packing waste and reduce impact of shipping/transporting across the country.

 Mom’s like chocolate.
 It goes well with wine.
 And whines.
-But a lot of the chocolate out there is chock full of issues (#seewhatididthere).
+But a lot of the chocolate out there is choc-full of issues (#seewhatididthere).
 The chocolate industry is not known for paying fair wages and has been linked to forced labor.
 Working conditions are often bad.
-And the way cocos is grown and cultivated is pretty much no bueno for the other mother in your life (Earth, I’m talking about Mother Earth).
+And the way coco is grown and cultivated is pretty much no bueno for the other mother in your life (Earth, I’m talking about Mother Earth).
 That being said, we have options, and even better readily available options.
 You can check out some of my favorite options, or just look for the Fair Trade Certified stamp (which ensures that the workers were fairly paid and had safe and environmentally friendly working conditions) and the Rainforest Alliance Stamp (which means that the farmers grew the cocoa in environmentally responsible ways).

 Alright, go on now, make your mama proud!